Deaf Awareness Week 3 - 9 May 2021

 Don't have internet access or phone credit?

-If you are an individual or you know an individual who is in need of help, there are lots of organisations, charities and community groups reaching out to help people.
+If you are an individual or you know an individual who is in need of help during this Coronavirus crisis, there are lots of organisations, charities and community groups reaching out to help people.
 Please have a look at the Cambridgeshire Online Directory to find an organisation near you who may be able to offer you support.
 Link Find a COVID-19 support group for help.